IMDEANetworksWNG/UbiLocate/README.md

 ## Extracting ToF

-First, you have to compile the .c files in cmdserver, create the executables and copy in your bin folder.
+First, you have to compile the .c files in cmdserver, create the executables and copy them in your bin folder.
 To do everything, run these commands:
 ```
 cd cmdserver-0.0.4/
 make clean